bsnes-emu/bsnes/docs/guides/import.md

 etc.)
 then choose the appropriate console menu item.
-A filesystem browser will appear listing all the games in your library for that particular console.
+A filesystem browser will appear listing all the games in the library for that particular console.
-Select the game you want to play and click the Open button, or just double-click the game, and it will begin playing as though you'd just turned on the console.
+Select the game you want to play and click the Open button, or just double-click the game, and it will begin playing.

 **Note:**
 Sometimes